-After the straw from the preceding grain crop is removed, the potato ground is watered, disked, and disk-ripped.
+After the straw from the preceding grain crop is removed, the potato ground is watered, disked, deep-ripped and then fumigated.
 In the spring the ground is marked-out for planting.
-Potatoes are planted in late April using one 6-row planters with 36-inch row spacing.
+Potatoes are planted in late April using one 6-row planter with 36-inch row spacing.
 The seeding rate is 23 hundredweight (cwt).
 Potatoes are cultivated and hilled once in May with a basin tillage tool.
 In September, vines are sprayed with a desiccant.
 Vines are also rolled and beat.
-Potato harvest begins three weeks later using a 4-row harvester, 4-row windrower, and six 10-wheeler trucks (300-cwt capacity).
-Potatoes are hauled from the field to a central location where they are sorted before being transferred to a semitrailer for transport to a processor or fresh pack shed; or placed into on-farm grower owned storage.
+Potato harvest begins three weeks later using a 4-row harvester, 4-row windrower, and six 10-wheeler trucks (300cwt capacity).
+Potatoes are hauled from the field to a central location where they are sorted before being transferred to a semi-trailer for transport to a processor or fresh pack shed; or placed into onfarm grower owned storage.
 The costs associated with this second option are shown in Table 7.
-Prior to 2013, the University of Idaho published separate storage and non-storage costs and returns estimates for potatoes.
+Prior to this year, the University of Idaho published separate storage and non-storage costs and returns estimates for potatoes.